tiepenatti/edx-google-ai-tensorflow/README.md

 # edX Google AI TensorFlow.js
 This is a simple project demonstrating machine learning exercises from the edX course by Google on TensorFlow.js.
+You can browse the exercises and have a live demo [here](https://tiepenatti.github.io/edx-google-ai-tensorflow/)

 ## Exercises